 QMU aims to ensure that in addition to gaining sound academic qualifications our students have the necessary attributes to be successful in securing relevant employment at the end of their studies.
 The University regularly consults with employers in a bid to identify exactly what skills and experiences are required, our 91% graduate employability (HESA 2011) reflects the high calibre and employability of our graduates.

 Initiatives such as student internship programmes, international exchanges, conferences and volunteering programmes are all excellent ways for students to gain valuable experience.
 Placements in the workplace are compulsory in the majority of our Health Sciences programmes, and there is greater focus on placements on courses offered by our School of Arts, Social Sciences and Management.
-The University’s commitment to developing the links between education and business is reflected through its numerous partnerships which include the East Lothian Hospitality and Tourism Academy and the recent establishment, on campus, of the Business Gateway and Business Innovation Zone.
+The University’s commitment to developing the links between education and business is reflected through its numerous partnerships which include the South East Scotland Academies Partnership and the recent establishment, on campus, of the Business Gateway and Business Innovation Zone.
 Internships are offered by the Saltire Foundation, and Third Sector Internships Scotland, a collaboration between QMU, the Open University in Scotland and the Scottish Council for Voluntary Organisations has proved highly successful and this year alone has offered over 120 paid internships across Scotland.

 We have a long tradition of welcoming students from all over the world and offer information for prospective students from specific countries on our website.